Is Meta a Buy Now – forecast for META shares in 2026

 Both Zuckerberg and Li also noted the growing number of legal and regulatory challenges, particularly in the European Union and the US, which could significantly affect Meta’s business and financial results.

 Overall, Meta’s management expressed optimism about the company’s current performance, driven by progress in AI technologies and strategic investments.
-However, they also pointed out that external factors could influence future results.
+However, they also pointed out that external factors could affect future results.

-On 29 January 2025, Meta published its earnings report for Q4 2024.
+On 29 January 2025, Meta published its Q4 2024 financial results.
 Below are the key figures compared with the same period in 2023:

 • Revenue: 48.38 billion USD (+21%)